Fiach-Dubh/tamasatoshi/README.md

 The Solution:

 TamasaToshi is a simple idea.
 Sync your Bitcoin node with a animal like digital entity that survives and thrives on the health of your Bitcoin node.
+The goal is to make running a Bitcoin full node fun for kids, and maybe even adults too!

+By representing a Bitcoin node as a small animal hungry for bitcoin blocks we hope to create an emotional attachment early in life that extends into adulthood.
+This will also help generate learning oppurtunities for why it is important to run a Bitcoin node if one wants to be self-soverign in this ecosystem.
+Completeing small tasks associated with the proper function of a Bitcoin node can generate points to be used for the growth and upgrading of your TamasaToshi.